CarlosVazPorto/CarlosVazPorto/README.md

 - 👋 Hi, I’m @CarlosVazPorto
 - 👀 I’m interested in becoming a fullstack developer
-- 🌱 I’m currently learning frontend related things, like JavaScript, CSS and HTML
+- 🌱 I’m currently learning frontend related things, like JavaScript, CSS, HTML, JQuery and React.
-- 💞️ I’m looking to collaborate on what's related with my studies and goals
+- 💞️ I’m looking to collaborate on what's related with my studies and goals.
 - 📫 How to reach me: here, at my e-mail or at my LinkedIn account.

 <!---